neno-is-ooo/claude-task-master/README.md

 # Generate task files
 task-master generate
 ```
+### Building from Source

+Run `npm run typecheck` to check TypeScript types without emitting files.
+Compile the project with `npm run build` which outputs JavaScript to the `dist/` directory.
+Tests and release workflows compile the code before running.
 ## Documentation

 For more detailed information, check out the documentation in the `docs` directory: